CIS190/fall2019/hw1/instructions.md

   - Each printed complex number should be separated by a newline.
 - Before the program exits, the sum of all complex numbers successfully read should be printed, followed by a newline.

 Submit [`hw1.cpp`](hw1.cpp), which has been started for you.
 You should not add any other private members to the class, and the only public members you should add are the operators to overload.
+The code should compile without errors or warnings with the options `g++ -Wall -std=c++17 -g`.
+You should not use pointers, only references.

 ## Sample input/output: